Is Miami's Crime Rate on the Rise in 2024?

 Population 25,023

 Model City, with a population of 25,023, stands out as one of the most dangerous neighborhoods in Miami.
-The area reports 459 violent crimes per 100,000 residents, making safety a significant concern for locals and visitors alike.
+The area reports 8.45 incidents per 1000 residents, making safety a significant concern for locals and visitors alike, as Crime Grade reports.

 Known for its tight-knit community, the neighborhood faces challenges that include economic disparities and limited opportunities, which contribute to the crime rates.
 Efforts to improve safety in Model City focus on community programs, economic development, and enhancing police-community relations.